resumejob/blog/content/posts/The Proportional Pricing Model.md

 date: 2021-02-02:00:41+08:00
 ---

 Six months ago, [Overseas Rabbit Course](https://osjobs.net/co/) started using a new pricing model.
 After applying the new strategy, revenue from each customer has increased by 2000%.
-According to this data, the new pricing strategy seems to gain great success.
-Of course, it would be a danger if we simple inferring the reasons for succeeding from numbers.
-But after such a large improvement in revenue, I still tend to analyze the reasons behind it.
+According to this data, the new pricing strategy gained great success.
+Of course, it would be risky by inferring causation of success from numbers.
+But after such a large increase in revenue, this article will analyze the reasons behind it.

 <!--more-->